ahmedwalid05/FastExcel/README.md

 data.Rows = rows;

-// Create an instance of the writer using (FastExcel.FastExcelWriter writer = new FastExcel.FastExcelWriter(templateFile, outputFile)) {
+// Create an instance of FastExcel using (FastExcel.FastExcel fastExcel = new FastExcel.FastExcel(templateFile, outputFile))
+{
     // Write the data
-    writer.Write(data, "sheet1");
+    fastExcel.Write(data, "sheet1");
 }
 ```